CharlyMartin/portfolio/src/data/articles/perfect-react-component-ui/index.md

 I've been essentially working with [React](https://react.dev/) and its ecosystem for the last 5 years.
 Each project and developer has exposed me to new perspectives on how to write _good_ code.
 As a consequence, I've refined the way I write React components a lot.
 For the last year or so, my thinking has reached a stable state, and I instinctively follow the same patterns.

-Writing this article is an effort to make explicit all the implicit decisions I make when building React components and document what I consider the best way to do so.
+Writing this article is an effort to make explicit all the implicit decisions I make when building React components and document what I consider to be the best way to do so.
 At least for now, until my thinking evolves again.

 ## The Button Example